 At that, you just said that the concept is that each institution would have a presence along this series of amenities.
 Yes.

-And that is acknowledging that these things exist today so we can see where CU Denver's buildings are concentrated and MSU Denver’s and CCDs.
+And that is acknowledging that these things exist today so we can see where CU Denver's buildings are concentrated and MSU Denver’s and CCD’s.

 We want to ensure that we don't concentrate amenities along a single spine, meaning students over here must traverse across the entire campus, setting up an opportunity to distribute those things in an organized and logical way.